Project-READ-Literacy-Network/prln-website/content/about/about-us/why-prln-matters/index.md

 +++

-Founded in 1988, Project READ Literacy Network is a doorway to literacy and Essential Skills services offered in our Waterloo-Wellington.
+Founded in 1988, Project READ Literacy Network is a doorway to literacy and Essential Skills services offered in Waterloo-Wellington.
 Project READ believes that literacy and Essential Skills are necessary for an individual to reach their full potential and to function independently.